 The Centers for Medicare & Medicaid Services (CMS) has temporarily broadened telehealth access to Medicare patients.

-- Medicare can pay for office visits furnished via telehealth in all areas of the country (not only rural areas) and in any setting, including in a patient’s home.
+- Medicare will pay for office visits furnished via telehealth in all areas of the country (not only rural areas) and in any setting, including in a patient’s home.

-- Physicians may reduce or waive cost-sharing for telehealth visits paid by federal health care programs.
+- Physicians may reduce or waive Medicare cost-sharing for telehealth visits (virtual check-ins, e-visits, and remote monitoring services).

 For details, see Medicare Telehealth Frequently Asked Questions and the Texas Medical Association’s latest telemedicine tools and information.
 The Texas Medical Board also has published an FAQ on using telemedicine during the COVID-19 disaster declaration.